RickStrahl/BlogPosts/2019-04/.NET-Core-3.0-Projects-and-Controlling-Output-Folders-and-Content/NetCore30ProjectsAndControllingOutputFoldersAndContent.md

 ```

 The point of this to 'exclude' any of the dependencies that are already loaded by the main executable and so don't need to be redistributed again.
 The `<IncludeAssets>compile</IncludeAssets>`.
 The only packages that I actually **want** to be included in the output folder are those new assemblies that are not already loaded by the main Exe.

+There's more info on the various `<IncludeAssets>` and related elements values that you can provide [in the NuGet documentation](https://docs.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets).

 ## Project or Assembly References also Copy Files
 I'm still not done - I also have an assembly reference that points back at the main EXE project.
 My first try used a project reference, but this would pull in **the entire project including all related assets**.
 Ouch.